-The law prohibits domestic violence, but the problem was widespread.
-Penalties for conviction of domestic violence--including physical abuse, sexual abuse, economic abuse, intimidation, harassment, and serious emotional, verbal, or psychological abuse--range from a fine of N\$300 (\$21) for simple offenses to sentences of 10 years' imprisonment, a fine, or both for assault with intent to cause grievous bodily harm.
+The law prohibits domestic violence.
+Penalties for conviction of domestic violence--including physical abuse, sexual abuse, economic abuse, intimidation, harassment, and serious emotional, verbal, or psychological abuse--range from a token monetary fine for simple offenses to sentences of 10 years' imprisonment, a substantial monetary fine, or both for assault with intent to cause grievous bodily harm.

-The law provides for procedural safeguards such as protection orders to protect victims of gender-based violence.
+The law provides for procedural safeguards such as protection orders to protect gender-based violence survivors.
 When authorities received reports of domestic violence, gender-based violence protection units intervened.
 The gender-based violence units were staffed with police officers, social workers, legal advisors, and medical personnel trained to assist victims of sexual assault.
 Some magistrates' courts provided special courtrooms with a cubicle constructed of one-way glass and child-friendly waiting rooms to protect vulnerable witnesses from open testimony.
 The Ministry of Gender Equality and Child Welfare operated shelters; however, due to staffing and funding shortfalls, the shelters operated only on an asneeded basis with social workers coordinating with volunteers to place victims and provide them with food and other services.
-The Office of the First Lady actively promoted gender-based violence awareness and remedies in every region.